JoshOrndorff/recipes/text/3-entrees/storage-api/cache.md

 ## Clone Types

-If the type was not `Copy`, but was [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html), then it is still preferred to clone the value in the method than to make another call to runtime storage.
+If the type was not `Copy`, but was [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html), then it is still better to clone the value in the method than to make another call to runtime storage.

 The runtime methods enable the calling account to swap the `T::AccountId` value in storage if